 Four-time World Cup veteran and U.S. Men's National Team legend with 124 caps to his credit.
 Has played professionally in Scotland, Holland, Mexico and Germany.
 Signed as a Designated Player on July 23, 2014.
 Re-signed with the club on February 11, 2017.

-2017 MLS: Started and played every minute of the Audi 2017 MLS Cup Playoffs ...
+2017 MLS: Started and played in four games of the Audi 2017 MLS Cup Playoffs ...
+Returned to the Starting XI in 2-0 loss vs. Seattle Sounders after having missed the previous game due to an injury ...
+Missed the Second Leg of the Western Conference Semifinal a 2-1 win at Portland Timbers on November 5 due to an injury ...
 Returned to a playoff game for the first time in 14 years in a 1-0 win vs. Sporting Kansas City during the Knockout Round of the Audi MLS Cup Playoffs ...
-Has seen action in 24 games with 22 starts this season ...
+Saw action in 24 games with 22 starts during the regular season ...
 Named to the 2017 MLS All-Star Fan XI ...
 Did not dress in a 3-1 win vs. D.C.
 United on July 22 due to a tightness in the left hamstring ...
 Did not dress in a 1-1 draw vs. FC Dallas on June 23 due to right quadriceps injury ...
 Made his first start with the Dynamo as a midfielder at Atlanta on May 20 when he lined up at left wing in a 4-1-4-1 formation ...
 Came on as a substitute for just the 11th time in his career vs. New York Red Bulls on April 1 ...
 Did not dress in 3-1 win vs. Columbus Crew on March 11 due to family obligations

 2016 MLS: Played in and started 24 games for the Dynamo in 2016, finishing the year with 1,979 minutes played and one goal … Served as captain 15 times, including eight of the last nine matches … Missed eight league games after surgery on 7/14 to remove a loose body in his left knee